JSBmanD/docs/pages/deep-linked-ads/san-web-tracking.md

 1. **IMPORTANT**.
 Ensure that the link has the following properties:
     1. <notranslate>**All desired analytics tags**</notranslate>.
 If you don't add analytics tags, you won't see clicks alongside downstream conversion events in the Branch dashboard later.
 At a minimum you will want to set the *Campaign* (*~campaign* as query parameter or link data), but if you want to filter by other analytics tags, please add those.

-        !!! success
+		[block:callout]
+		{
+		  "type": "success",
+		  "title": "Analytics Tag Values",
-            In order to line up *impressions*, *clicks* and *cost* with all downstream events, analytics tags must be present on the link and the values must *exactly* match the values in the Ad Network's dashboard.
+		  "body": "In order to line up *impressions*, *clicks* and *cost* with all downstream events, analytics tags must be present on the link and the values must *exactly* match the values in the Ad Network's dashboard."
+		}
+		[/block]

     1. <notranslate>**Campaign ID**</notranslate> (*~campaign_id* in link data).
 Campaign ID is required to avoid duplicating clicks.
 More on this in the troubleshooting section.